Rethinking Cross-lingual Gaps from a Statistical Viewpoint

 \section{Introduction}

 Large Language Models (LLMs) have revolutionized information access.
-Central to LLM's mission is to assimilate knowledge universally and make it available generally without any barriers.
-State-of-art LLMs are multilingual: Gemini supports over 40 languages~\citep{Geminisupport}, GPT-5 supports at least 12 languages~\citep{GPT5-system-card} (with no official number of supported languages) and open-source models like Gemma-3 support over 100 spoken languages~\citep{Gemma3card}.
-Because pretraining data cannot contain duplicate information for every language, cross-lingual generalization is a necessary capability for LLMs.
-However, LLMs are known to have disparity in recalling knowledge across languages~\citep{jiang2020x,kassner2021multilingual,qi2023cross,chua2024crosslingual,goldman2025eclektic}.
+Central to LLM's mission is to assimilate knowledge universally and make it available at large without any language barriers.
+State-of-the-art LLMs are multilingual: Gemini supports over 40 languages~\citep{Geminisupport}, GPT-5 supports at least 12 languages~\citep{GPT5-system-card} (with no official number of supported languages) and open-source models like Gemma-3 support over 100 spoken languages~\citep{Gemma3card}.
+Since pretraining data cannot contain duplicate information for every language, cross-lingual generalization is a necessary capability for LLMs.
+However, LLMs are known to have a disparity in recalling knowledge across languages~\citep{jiang2020x,kassner2021multilingual,qi2023cross,mmlu_mixup,goldman2025eclektic}.

-Our objective is to understand the causes of poor transfer of knowledge encoded in parameters across languages.
-We, therefore, evaluate models on knowledge-intensive tasks in a closed-book QA setting, i.e., without access to such tools as grounding in search.
-Cross-lingual gaps are quantified through disparity on parallel datasets that alter language-specific surface form of the prompts.
-We refer to the two evaluation settings that makeup parallel data as source and target.
-Prompts in the source split are (roughly) in-distribution with pretraining data, while those in the target split are out-of-distribution.
+Our main objective is to understand the causes of poor transfer of parametric knowledge across languages.
+Therefore, we evaluate models on knowledge-intensive tasks in a closed-book QA setting, i.e., without access to tools such as grounding in search.
+Cross-lingual gaps are quantified by assessing performance on parallel datasets with varying language-specific surface forms of the prompts.
+We view this parallel data through two evaluation perspectives, \emph{source} and \emph{target} languages.
+Prompts in the source split are (roughly) in-distribution with respect to pretraining data, while those in the target split are considered out-of-distribution.
 Parity between source and target is achieved when the model generalizes across languages.
-For instance, consider a question derived from a Wikipedia article that is only available in Hindi: {\it When was Kreeda Bharti established?} Gemini\footnote{Gemini-2.5-Flash (with thinking)} correctly answers the question when posed in Hindi (source) but the same question in Hebrew (a target language) is often answered incorrectly (Figure~\ref{fig:problem_illustrated} (c)).
-LLMs are more likely to emit incorrect responses in target, which is the subject of our paper.
+For instance, consider a question derived from a Wikipedia article that is only available in Hindi: {\it When was Kreeda Bharti established?} Gemini-2.5-Flash (with thinking) correctly answers the question when posed in Hindi (source language) but the same question in Hebrew (a target language) is often answered incorrectly.